Skip to content

 Cascade on timeout.
 The cashier issues the primary CRA call with an aggressive timeout, often 600 to 800 milliseconds.
 If the primary times out, the cashier issues a secondary CRA call (typically to a different bureau on a different network path).
 The cashier accepts the first response back.
 This buys reliability against a single CRA having a regional outage, at the cost of doubling the per-deposit data spend on the misses.

 Soft-block to next deposit.
 If both the cache and the synchronous CRA call fail, the cashier authorizes the current deposit but flags the player for a mandatory synchronous check on the next deposit attempt.
-This is defensible at Stage 1, where the rolling-30-day trigger gives the operator runway.
-It is not defensible at Stage 2, where the player has just crossed the £1,000 threshold and a check has to land before the funds settle.
+This is defensible at the light-touch tier, where the rolling-30-day trigger gives the operator runway.
+It is not defensible at the enhanced tier, where the player has just crossed the proposed £1,000 threshold and a check has to land before the funds settle.

 Hard hold and operator-message UX.
-When the deposit alone crosses Stage 2 threshold and no CRA result is available, the cashier holds the deposit, surfaces a "we are checking your account, this usually takes a minute" message to the player, and continues retrying the CRA in the background.
+When the deposit alone crosses the enhanced-assessment threshold and no CRA result is available, the cashier holds the deposit, surfaces a "we are checking your account, this usually takes a minute" message to the player, and continues retrying the CRA in the background.
 The hold lasts up to a few minutes.
-If the CRA never returns, the deposit is declined and the player is redirected to a Stage 3 documentary path.
+If the CRA never returns, the deposit is declined and the player is redirected to a documentary path.
 This is the conservative regulatory posture.
 It is also the one where cashier abandonment runs highest.

-The operator-side posture is therefore tier-specific: cache-first at every tier, cascade-on-timeout at Stage 1 and Stage 2, soft-block at Stage 1 only, hard hold at Stage 2 with a UX that does not feel broken.
-Operators that hard-block at Stage 1 lose conversion they did not need to lose.
-Operators that soft-block at Stage 2 are running on legal risk the post-pilot rulemaking is likely to remove the wiggle room from.
+The operator-side posture is therefore tier-specific: cache-first at every tier, cascade-on-timeout at both check tiers, soft-block at the light-touch tier only, hard hold at the enhanced tier with a UX that does not feel broken.
+Operators that hard-block at the light-touch tier lose conversion they did not need to lose.
+Operators that would soft-block at the enhanced tier are betting on legal wiggle room any eventual rulemaking is likely to remove.

 The 12-month cache and the multi-CRA divergence problem

 Cache architecture is where the 12-month rule lives in production.
 The cache key is the player-id.
-The cache value carries: the CRA reference of the result, the timestamp, the tier of the original check (Stage 1 vs Stage 2), the raw decision (pass / flag / unmatched), and the operator's downstream classification of the decision.
+The cache value carries: the CRA reference of the result, the timestamp, the tier of the original check (light-touch vs enhanced), the raw decision (pass / flag / unmatched), and the operator's downstream classification of the decision.
 Five fields, indexed on player-id, with a 12-month TTL keyed off check timestamp.

 The detail that bites operators retrofitting the cache is the CRA-divergence problem.
-The Racing Post note on the post-pilot brief is explicit: different CRAs return different findings for the same player.
+The Racing Post's pilot coverage is explicit: different CRAs return different findings for the same player.
 If the operator runs cascade-on-timeout, the cache will accumulate results from the secondary CRA on the misses where primary timed out.
 Six months later, when the same player crosses a threshold again, the cache returns the secondary's result.
 If the secondary returned "pass" while the primary would return "flag" for the same player today, the cached pass is now load-bearing for a deposit decision the operator's policy would have flagged.

 The fix is a cache-policy choice, not a code change.
 Two clean options.